hsinidev/AI-Cover-Letter-Generator/README.md

     ```

 4.  **Set Up Environment Variables**
-    Create a file named `.env` in the root of the project and add your Gemini API key:
+    Create a file named `.env` in the **root** of the project and add your Gemini API key:
     ```env
-    # Make sure to name it exactly like this for the service to pick it up
+    # This key is loaded by the service and is required for the app to function.
     API_KEY=your_gemini_api_key_here
     ```